russhughes/st7789_mpy/README.md

   calculate the offset to the beginning of the desired bitmap using the modules HEIGHT, WIDTH and BPP values.

-  ### Bitmap Utilities in the utils folder

-  `imgtobitmap.py` creates compatible bitmap modules from image files using the Pillow Python Imaging Library.
+  The `imgtobitmap.py` utility creates compatible 1 to 8 bit per pixel bitmap modules from image files using the Pillow Python Imaging Library.

-  `monofont2bitmap.py` creates compatible bitmap modules from Monospaced True Type fonts.
-See the `inconsolata_16.py`, `inconsolata_32.py` and `inconsolata_64.py` files in the `examples/lib` folder for sample modules and the mono_font.py program for an example on how to use the modules.
-The character sizes, bit per pixel, foreground, background colors and the characters to include as bitmaps may be specified as parameters.
+  The `monofont2bitmap.py` utility creates compatible 1 to 8 bit per pixel bitmap modules from Monospaced True Type fonts.
+See the `inconsolata_16.py`, `inconsolata_32.py` and `inconsolata_64.py` files in the `examples/lib` folder for sample modules and the `mono_font.py` program for an example using the generated modules.

+  The character sizes, bit per pixel, foreground, background colors and the characters to include in the bitmap module may be specified as parameters.
 Use the -h option for details.
 Bits per pixel settings larger than one may be used to create antialiased characters at the expense of memory use.
   If you specify a buffer_size during the display initialization it must be large enough to hold the one character (HEIGHT * WIDTH * 2).

 - `ST7789.width()`